Cladoniaceae: Phylogenetics

-Molecular phylogenetics studies have significantly advanced the scientific understanding of relationships within the Cladoniaceae, particularly in the large and diverse genus Cladonia.
+Molecular phylogenetics studies have greatly advanced the scientific understanding of relationships within the Cladoniaceae, particularly in the large and diverse genus Cladonia.
 Early studies in the early 2000s began to reveal the complexity of relationships within the family, challenging traditional morphology-based classifications.
 More recent comprehensive analyses have identified 13 major clades within Cladonia, providing a framework for understanding the genus's evolution and diversity.
 These clades, while generally well-supported by molecular data, often lack clear morphological synapomorphies (shared physical characteristics inherited from a common ancestor), highlighting the challenges in Cladonia taxonomy.
 Some clades, such as clade Erythrocarpae (characterised by red apothecia) and clade Ochroleucae (with pale ochraceous apothecia), do share distinctive features.
 However, most clades encompass a wide range of morphological and chemical variation.

 Within these clades, several species complexes have been identified, such as the Cladonia gracilis group and the Cladonia humilis group.
 These complexes often include morphologically similar species that are difficult to distinguish based on traditional taxonomic characters.
 Molecular studies have revealed that many of these complexes contain cryptic diversity, with genetically distinct lineages that are not easily recognisable morphologically.

 Focused molecular studies have further refined the understanding of specific groups within Cladoniaceae.
 For instance, detailed analyses of the Cladonia furcata complex have revealed high levels of homoplasy (the occurrence of similar traits due to convergent evolution rather than shared ancestry) in the morphological characters traditionally used for species delimitation.
 Similarly, studies on the Cladonia cariosa group and the Cladonia pyxidata group have uncovered previously unrecognised diversity and highlighted the need for integrative approaches combining molecular, morphological, and chemical data in species delimitation.
 These phylogenetic studies have also shed light on biogeographic patterns within Cladoniaceae.
 For example, some clades show distinct geographic distributions, such as a group of predominantly African species within clade Perviae, while others have more cosmopolitan distributions.
 Morphologically distinct genera like Carassea, Pycnothelia, and Metus form a sister clade to Cladonia.
 These genera share some morphological and chemical traits, such as dimorphic thalli and the production of atranorin.
 However, their geographic distributions vary, with Carassea being endemic to Brazil, while Pycnothelia has a bipolar distribution (i.e., found in the high latitudes of both hemispheres) and Metus is found primarily in Australasia.

+A 2026 multilocus study provided the first time-calibrated phylogeny focused on the Cladoniaceae.
+It suggested that the family originated in the Late Cretaceous (roughly 70–80 million years ago), while Cladonia itself began diversifying in the Early Eocene (around 50 million years ago).
+Although the inferred ages varied somewhat between datasets and some deeper nodes remained uncertain, most of the major clades within Cladonia were estimated to have diversified during the Miocene (roughly 5–23 million years ago), linking the family's radiation to major Cenozoic climatic changes.